thosgood/this-weeks-finds/markdown/201-250/week243.md

 called the MacDowell-Mansouri formulation of gravity.
-Or, if we don't want our spacetime to have lumps and bumps - if we want it to look locally just like the Klein model geometry - we can use a different theory, a topological field theory called BF theory (see ["Week 232"](#week232)).
+Or, if we don't want our spacetime to have lumps and bumps - if we want it to look locally just like the Klein model geometry - we can use a different theory, a topological field theory called $BF$ theory (see ["Week 232"](#week232)).

 In short, the passage from a topological field theory describing a